badd-labs/badd-labs/labs/B1/README.md

 Introduction
 ---

 An automated market maker (AMM) is a decentralized-exchange (DEX) protocol.
-In an AMM, a trader does not directly trade with other traders.
-Instead, they trade with a smart-contract intermediary.
-In practice, AMM gets more widely adopted than other DEX forms (e.g., order book).
-For instance, the most popular DEX services, including Uniswap, Sushiswap, Pancakeswap, etc., all follow AMM protocols.
-In this lab, you will implement an AMM smart contract.
+In an AMM, a trader trades with a smart-contract intermediary called pool (which is unlike other DEX designs like order book).
+In practice, AMM is the most widely adopted DEX design and is the protocol followed by popular services including Uniswap, Sushiswap, Pancakeswap, etc.

+In this lab, you will being implement an AMM.

 | Tasks | Points | CS student | Finance student |